DATA-BACKED GUIDE · UPDATED JULY 2026

 How do I know if my dog's bladder is blocked?

-Why is a blocked bladder so dangerous?
+Why is a blocked bladder so dangerous, and does that affect the cost?

 Does insurance cover a blocked bladder in dogs?